 To discover where LiveHealth Online is available, visit livehealthonline.com/availability.html.
-In addition, you may refer to this website to determine if you reside in a state that does not allow LiveHealth Online physicians to prescribe medication.
 California residents are able to obtain prescriptions from a LiveHealth Online physician as appropriate.

-Telehealth Visits Plan pays 100% after you pay a \$20 Copay per visit (See Plan coverage section of service for visit limitation or prior authorization requirement, if any) (Copay is reduced to \$10 for PCP visits if you have designated a Primary Care Physician) LiveHealth Online Consultations Plan pays 100% after you pay a \$10 Copay per visit (Copay waived ONLY for Medically Necessary screening of COVID-19 (coronavirus))
+Telehealth Visits Plan pays 100% after you pay a \$25 Copay per visit (See Plan coverage section of service for visit limitation or prior authorization requirement, if any) (Copay is reduced to \$15 for PCP visits if you have designated a Primary Care Physician) LiveHealth Online Consultations Plan pays 100% after you pay a \$15 Copay per visit